-4-H Livestock Ir ıforma tion package for more information.
-Project The These requirements apply to all 4-H livestock projects.
-Regulations Α. 4 -I H Member Requirements In ord der for a 4-H member to receive credit for a club year, the member must Complete project records and have them signed by the club or project leader.
-Attend a minimum of 70% of club activities.
-Complete a communication activity.
-Participate in their 4-H Club Achievement Event. В. 4-H ☆ ☆ Livestock Project Minimum Requirements Animals must be registered with the club.
-Animals must be identified as the 4-H member's project either by a 4-H tag, CCIA tag, breed registration tattoo, or brand, and a bill of sale to or a lease agreement in the name of the member.
-Revised September - 2002 Replacement of animals can only be done with permission of the achievement sale committee.
-4-H members must personally provide the major part of the feeding, care, and management for their animals.
-(Check with you sale committee for any further definition) The use of tranquillizing products on 4-H animals, immediately proceeding or at any 4-H project event is prohibited.
+4-H Livestock Project Regulations

+These requirements apply to all 4-H livestock projects.

+A. 4-H Member Requirements

+In order for a 4-H member to receive credit for a club year, the member must

+- Complete project records and have them signed by the club or project leader. - ❖ Attend a minimum of 70% of club activities. - Complete a communication activity. - Achievement Event.

+B. 4-H Livestock Project Minimum Requirements

+- Animals must be registered with the club. - Animals must be identified as the 4-H member's project either by a 4-H tag, CCIA tag, breed registration tattoo, or brand, and a bill of sale to or a lease agreement in the name of the member. - Replacement of animals can only be done with permission of the achievement sale committee. - ❖ 4-H members must personally provide the major part of the feeding, care, and management for their animals.
+(Check with you sale committee for any further definition) - The use of tranquillizing products on 4-H animals, immediately proceeding or at any 4-H project event is prohibited.
 (Tranquillizing products give the handler an unfair advantage in displaying their livestock handling and control skills).
-Any animal that is tranquillized cannot be shown or sold at a 4-H event.
-Drugs and some feed additives have withdrawal periods listed on their labels according to the dosage given.
+Any animal that is tranquillized cannot be shown or sold at a 4-H event. - ❖ Drugs and some feed additives have withdrawal periods listed on their labels according to the dosage given.
 It is the legal responsibility of the owner of the animal, to be sold for slaughter, to insure that the withdrawal period has passed.
 If withdrawal period(s) have not passed at the time of sale, it is the responsibility of the member to tell the 4-H sale committee and the responsibility of the sale committee to communicate this to the potential buyers.
 Animals that show drug residues at time of slaughter are condemned.

 C. Local or Interclub Project Regulations